anaderi/lhcb_trigger_ml/README.md

 Project should enable one to compare several classifiers by their characteristics based on some training dataset.

-The programming language is python, the analysis is performed in IPython notebooks - commonly used in machine learning interactve shell for python, which is good for development, analysis and presenting results (plots, histograms and so on)
+The programming language is python, the analysis is performed in IPython notebooks - commonly used in machine learning interactive shell for python, which is good for development, analysis and presenting results (plots, histograms and so on)

-At this moment project contains several notebooks which use python classifiers, see IPythonWorkflow/ROOTSimpleSkLearn.ipynb for example and explanations.
+At this moment project contains several notebooks which use python classifiers, and some functions to import data from ROOT files, these one need ROOT and python wrappers for it.

 ###Getting this to work
+To run the UniformingClassifiersExample notebook, only IPython and some python libraries is needed.

-To run the notebooks on some machine, you should have
+To run other example notebooks on some machine, you should have
 * CERN ROOT, make sure you have it by typing 'root' in the console
 * IPython, see ipython.org/install.html
 * Some python libraries that can be installed using any package manager for python